emmanilsson/Microbit-project/README.md

 https://nodejs.org/en/download/.
 You can verify that it works by running the command `node --version` and  `npm --version`.

+You also need to run the command `npm install` to install all the necessary node modules for Node.js.

 Now you can download all the necessary files for the project.
-This includes the folder named "kmom05", the six scripts for the micro:bit sensors ("reciever.py", "senderXXX.py") and the "microbit.py" file on GitHub.
+This includes the folder named "Microbit_project" which contains "kmom05" for the webbapplication, the folder named "Microbit" with a python script described further below.
+Lastly, there is the sql-file for the database and a folder namned "Sensor scripts" containing the six scripts for the micro:bit sensors ("reciever.py", "senderXXX.py")

 Download the .zip file containing the following files/folders: